Yoga Asanas And Poses For Irregular Periods

 Do you experience irregular periods?
 Do you suffer from cramps during menstruation?
 Try yoga during periods with these six yoga asanas, suggested by yoga guru Suneel Singh to tackle the problem.

 By Monali Bordoloi • 11 min read

 Ever since she gave birth to her baby girl a year ago, Yogita Sreedhar has an irregular menstrual cycle.
 The new mom also experiences severe cramps but is reluctant to take pills.
 One day, she meets up with an old friend and talks about her problem.
 Her friend recommends yoga during periods saying that it has many benefits, including relief from irregular menstruation and associated discomfort.

-ParentCircle brings you this interview with yoga guru Suneel Singh who says practising the right kind of yogasanas and yoga poses during periods can get your menstrual cycle back to normal and is also beneficial to those who experience cramps and discomfort on the first two days of the monthly cycle.
+ParentCircle brings you this interview with yoga guru Suneel Singh who says practising the right yoga poses for irregular periods can get your menstrual cycle back to normal.
+It is also beneficial to those who experience cramps and discomfort on the first two days of their monthly cycle.

 The menstrual cycle is 28 days for most women.
 But it can range from 21 to 38 days.
-It is termed as irregular, if you do not have your periods for over 35 days or if there is unexplained bleeding within 21 days of your previous cycle.
+It is termed as irregular, if periods do not occur for over 35 days or if there is unexplained bleeding within 21 days of the previous cycle.
 Your monthly cycle can be occasionally irregular and this is normal.
 But, it is advisable to consult a doctor, if you have frequent irregular menstruation.

 Irregular periods can be caused by changes in hormonal levels, Polycystic Ovary Syndrome (PCOS), excessive exercise, changing birth control pills, and using certain medications.
 Other reasons could include thyroid issues, pregnancy, breastfeeding, uterine fibroids, and high levels of stress.

 Yoga guru Suneel Singh says: “It is entirely the woman's decision if she wants to practise yoga when she is menstruating.
 Most contemporary yoga methods acknowledge a woman's right to make a choice for herself about what kind of practice to do during menstruation.
-Practising asanas like tadasan, pawan muktasana, dhanurasana, etc. help to alleviate menstruation-related cramps.”
+Practising asanas like tadasan, pawan muktasana, dhanurasana help to alleviate menstruation-related cramps.”